The Line 3 pipeline decommissioning process

 On Dec.
 1, 2016, the National Energy Board (NEB), now the Canada Energy Regulator (CER) authorized the construction and operation of the Line 3 Replacement Program (L3RP).
 The authorization for the Program includes the decommissioning of the existing Line 3 pipeline, subject to a number of conditions.

 Decommissioning entails taking a pipeline permanently out of service, safely and responsibly.
 The practice of decommissioning in place minimizes the potential effects on communities and the environment, as well as the stability issues that surround soil disturbance.
-For Enbridge’s existing Line 3 pipeline, the decommissioning process will involve wiping and cleaning, disconnecting, segmenting, filling (at strategic points), and continuing to monitor the line.
+For Enbridge’s existing Line 3 pipeline, the decommissioning process involves wiping and cleaning, disconnecting, segmenting, filling (at strategic points), and continuing to monitor the line.

 Please check out our video, fact sheet and other resources shown here to learn more about the decommissioning process.